 Before the start of every season, I like to make a list of recipes I want to test and share here at The Forked Spoon.
 I often come to a conclusion about which recipes I’m actually going to make thanks to a mix of research, trends (yes, there’s such a thing), reader suggestions, and lastly, what sounds good to me.

-Sangria recipes, I have come to learn, are one of my favorites to share here; so it only makes sense that I usher in the start of this beautiful fall season with an equally beautiful and super delicious) fall sangria made with all the very best fall flavors and fall fruits.
+Sangria, I have come to learn, are one of my favorite types of cocktails to share here, so it only makes sense that I usher in the start of this beautiful fall season with an equally beautiful (and super delicious) fall sangria made with all the very best fall flavors and fall fruits.

-In other words, it’s the perfect addition to Thanksgiving or Friendsgiving or any other holiday party.
+In other words, it’s the perfect addition to your next Thanksgiving, Friendsgiving, or any other holiday party.